-- o keep state works with TCP, UDP, and ICMP. - o modulate state works only with TCP.
+- o keep state works with TCP, UDP, and ICMP.
+In OpenBSD 4.1 and later, this option is the default for all filter rules. - o modulate state works only with TCP.
 PF will generate strong Initial Sequence Numbers (ISNs) for packets matching this rule. - o synproxy state-proxies incoming TCP connections to help protect servers from spoofed TCP SYN floods.
 This option includes the functionality of keep state and modulate state.